rknagao/studies/introduction-statistical-learning/classification_models/README.md

 Cons:
 - all features must have normal distributions;
 - lacks numerical metrics (e.g. accuracy, F2 Score);

+#### How to use it?

+Since the classification problem envolves conditional probability (i.e. probability of Y given a specific feature X), one crucial step is to identify what is the probability of the specific condition happens (i.e. probability of X).
+While in the discriminatory approach we would draw a probability exclusively from the sample, in the generative approach we would first identify the features's populational distribution, which would in turn provide a much more accurate probability.

 #### Sources
 - https://www.statlearning.com/